portefaix/portefaix-policies/kyverno-policies.md

 **Description:** Privilege escalation, such as via set-user-ID or set-group-ID file mode, should not be allowed.

-## portefaix-C0007 - portefaix-C0007
+## portefaix-C0008 - Container resource constraints must be specified

 **Category:** BestPractices

 **Severity:** medium

-**Description:** Check that liveness and readiness probes are not set to the same values.
+**Description:** It is important to limit resources requested and consumed by each pod.

 ## portefaix-M0001 - Metadata must set recommanded Kubernetes labels